 The growth of the U.S. trade deficit with China almost entirely explains why manufacturing employment has not fully recovered along with the rest of the economy.
-But it’s not just factory workers who are negatively affected.
+Between 2001 and 2018, 3.7 million U.S. jobs were lost.

 The growing trade deficit with China has cost jobs in all 50 states and in every congressional district in the United States.

 The trade deficit in the computer and electronic parts industry grew the most: more than 1.3 million jobs were lost in that industry, accounting for approximately 36% of the 2001–2018 total jobs lost.